zhangyanyu0722/Github_Action_Test/README.md

 - Select ```Actions``` from your GitHub repository page.
 You get to a page ```Get started with GitHub Actions```.
 Select the button for ```Set up this workflow``` under ```Python package``` or ```Python Application```

 - GitHub creates the following file for you in the subfolder .github/workflows.
-Add ```pytest example.py``` to the last line:
+Add ```pytest example.py``` to the last line

 ## Verify that tests have been automatically run

 - Observe in the repository how the test succeeds.
 While the test is executing, the repository has yellow marker.
-This is replaced with a green check mark, once the test succeeds.
+This is replaced with a green check mark, once the test succeeds